KadeStyron/DevDogs-Academy/backend/SpringBoot/README.md

 While `this.studentService = new StudentService();` works we should avoid using this approach and instead use dependency injections.
 Dependency injections are easier to test, and properly manages the lifecycle of `@Autowired` (annotation for dependency injection) objects.
 Spring handles the creation, initialization, and destruction of these objects so you don't need to manually do these things.

 Implementing dependency injections is really easy.
 Place the annotation @Autowired on top of the constructor and replace `this.studentService = new StudentService();` with `this.student = studentService;`.
-This will allow Spring to automatically instantiate the `@Component`s.
+This will allow Spring to automatically instantiate the @Components.

 > @Service is the same thing as @Component.
 It's used over component for semantics only.